TheBlackOutsider/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile : move file to another directory 8-firstdelete : a shell command to delete a file 9-firstdirdeletion : a shell command to delete a empty directory
+7-movethatfile : move file to another directory 8-firstdelete : a shell command to delete a file 9-firstdirdeletion : a shell command to delete a empty directory 10-back : a shell command to back to previous directory